jarad/jarad.github.com/data_management.md

 - Write each piece of information only once

-    For example, you run an experiment at a bunch of sites that are visited repeatedly and each site has a set of explanatory variables that may be important.
-You should have one and only one place where all of this information is stored.
+    For example, you run an experiment at a bunch of sites that are visited repeatedly.
+    The treatment assignment should only be recorded once.

     Many times I receive data where this information has been cut-and-pasted to many spreadsheets.
-Instead you should use a script to combine the site information
+    Instead you should use a script to combine the site treatment assignment with recorded data at each visit.

-- Include a header row that describes the variables in the first line
+- Include a single header row that describes the content in that column

     Use informative variable names as the first row in the data file.
     Multiple files with similar content should have the **exact** same header rows.